VictoriaMetrics/VictoriaMetrics/README.md

      Supports an array of values separated by comma or specified via multiple flags.
   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
-  -version
+  -tlsMinVersion string
+     The minimum TLS version that is acceptable -tlsMaxVersion string
+     The maximum TLS version that is acceptable -version
      Show VictoriaMetrics version
   -vmalert.proxyURL string